sai9640nayak/StreamingKokoroJS/README.md

-# Streaming-Kokoro
+# Streaming-KokoroJS

 ## About
-Unlimited text-to-speech using Kokoro-JS, 100% local, 100% open source
+Unlimited text-to-speech using [Kokoro-JS](https://github.com/hexgrad/kokoro), 100% local, 100% open source

 ## Overview

 Streaming-Kokoro is a web-based text-to-speech application that leverages the Kokoro-82M model to generate high-quality speech audio entirely in the browser.
-The application runs completely locally without requiring any server-side processing or API calls, ensuring privacy and offline functionality.
+The application runs completely in the browser without requiring any server-side processing or API calls, ensuring privacy and offline functionality.

 ## Features